Divorce and Foreclosure

 A Scottsdale divorce foreclosure attorney helps you to cope with the real estate issues that your divorce can cause.
 Many couples own a house together and the spouses work together to pay for the mortgage and other costs on the home.
-Unfortunately, once a couple is no longer married, the house may become unaffordable.
+Unfortunately, once a couple gets a divorce, the house may become unaffordable.
 If you don’t sell the house and get out from under the bills you cannot pay, you could find yourself facing foreclosure.

 Singer Pistiner, P.C. can provide you with assistance in making smart choices about your house when you are ending your marriage.
 Our legal team will work with you to decide if you should get your house sold and how to get it sold.

 We can negotiate with the lawyers for your ex-spouse about issues with the house and can help you to avoid a foreclosure of your home that goes on your credit.
 Give us a call to find out more about how a Scottsdale divorce foreclosure attorney can assist you in dealing with your family home when your marriage comes to an end.